BaguetteYeeter/eggpm/README.md

 The variables `stage00` - `stage99` are used for stages in the build process.

+There are also presets which make build.sh files smaller.

 Here is the file tree before building.
 For this section, it'll show the process of building the GNU package `hello-2.12.1`.